Remote Blood Oxygen Estimation From Videos Using Neural Networks: Introduction

-We propose using convolutional neural networks (CNN) for contactless \spo2{} monitoring from videos captured by smartphone cameras. {Fig.~\ref{fig:data processing} is an overview of the system design.} First, the region of interest (ROI), including the palm and {the} back of the hand, is extracted from the smartphone captured videos.
-Second, the ROI is spatially averaged to produce {R, G, and B time series.} {Next, the three} time series are fed into an {optophysiology-inspired} CNN for \spo2{} estimation.
-We consider the hand region in this work as a proof-of-concept.
-Compared to using the face for \spo2 measurement as most of the prior art did~\cite{bal2015non, tarassenko2014non}, recording hand videos raises less privacy concern and is a safer way for {health condition screening and} data collection during the COVID-19 pandemic according to the mask-wearing guidelines.
-The contributions of our work are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to use \textbf{neural networks} to address the challenging problem of \textbf{contactless} \spo2{} sensing using consumer-grade RGB cameras. \item {Through a data-driven approach and visualization of the weights for the RGB channel combinations, we demonstrate the explainability {of our model and} that {the} choice of the color band learned by the neural network is consistent with the suggested color bands used in the optophysiological methods.} \item We analyze the impact of the two sides of the hand and different skin tones on the quality of \spo2{} estimation. \item We achieve more accurate {\spo2 prediction} with our optophysiologically inspired neural network structures when compared to the state-of-the-art neural network structure designed for this problem. \end{itemize}
+The contributions of our work are summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to use the synergy of all color channels and optophysiology-inspired \textbf{neural networks} to address the challenging problem of \textbf{contactless} \spo2{} sensing using consumer-grade RGB cameras. \item Through a data-driven approach and visualization of the weights for the RGB channel combinations, we demonstrate the explainability of our model and that the choice of the color band learned by the neural network is consistent with the suggested color bands used in the optophysiological methods. \item We analyze the impact of the two sides of the hand and different skin tones on the quality of \spo2{} estimation. \item We achieve more accurate \spo2 prediction with our optophysiologically inspired neural network structures when compared to the state-of-the-art neural network structure designed for this problem. \end{itemize}